 House Poker" for XBox 360, which was recently shown at

-You can see it here on Youtube, and it will also be on display at GDC San Francisco, which we will be attending.
+It will also be on display at GDC San Francisco, which we will be attending.

 We created the AI for this product and it has been a big exercise for our probability engine, taking some 6 months of work.
 Full House Poker has already created a buzz and is set to be one of the higher profile products for the start of 2011.
 As can be seen, it is a product that sets a high graphical standard with a rich environment and set of animations to accompany the game.
 This is a full-on fun product!
 See it, and us, at GDC!

 from Android appstore, averaging around 30,000 per day.

 apps in service on the Android appstore and 4 of these also on TStore

 (and Amazon very shortly).
 We have another app in development and